OpenAnsible/rust-mp4/README.md

 # Rust MP4 Codec Implementation -- My Fork

 A Rust implementation of the MPEG-4 (MP4) container format.
 My fork cleans up some of the code (work in progress) and adds functionality to make data acccess easier.
+Note that this crate only contains the metadata information, and not the actual media.

 Much work remains in documenting this and making it more robust.